-PNTG 300 - Painting Studio I 3 Credits
+PNTG 300 - Painting Studio I

-Prerequisite: One of PNTG 223 or PNTG 225 and one of PNTG 224 or PNTG 226, or consent of the Chair in consultation with the Painting faculty and/or the instructor.
+Prerequisite: One of PNTG 223 or PNTG 225 and one of PNTG 224 or PNTG 226.

 An introduction to self-directed investigations of painting within a contemporary art practice.
 This course emphasizes development through broad experimentation and critical reflection.